Last Updated on February 24, 2021

 Known as “Race City USA,” Mooresville is a fun and inviting town with activities for everyone, not just auto fans!
-Just a 30 minute day trip from Charlotte, this Iredell County town hugs the shores of Lake Norman and is one of North Carolina‘s largest racing hubs.
+Just a 30 minute day trip from Charlotte and an hour from Greensboro, this Iredell County town hugs the shores of Lake Norman and is one of North Carolina‘s largest racing hubs.

 Beyond racing’s huge footprint here, there are plenty of things to do in Mooresville, including outdoor recreation, arts, and a delicious restaurant scene.
 Inside our guide, we want you to see that there’s something for everyone to do during a trip to Mooresville and the southern side of Iredell County.